BooruRamen/BooruRamen/README.md

 - **Most Disliked**: Identify tags you frequently dislike to refine recommendations.
 - **Video Analytics**: Monitor your total video watch time and average viewing duration.
 - **Visualizations**: View tag distributions via responsive SVG-based charts.

-### Recommendation System

-BooruRamen uses a sophisticated recommendation system that:

-- Analyzes your browsing patterns
-- Learns from your explicit likes and dislikes
-- Builds a personalized content profile
-- Delivers a unique feed based on your preferences

-All recommendations are processed locally in your browser for privacy.

 # Getting Started
 ### Windows